Life in Vincentown

 The Red Lion Story

-One section of Southampton which prompts inquiries is Red Lion, the area just off the intersection of Routes 206 and 70.
+One section of Southampton which prompts inquiries is the area of Red Lion, just off the intersection of Routes 206 and 70.
 The common explanation of how Red Lion got its name appeared in “Forgotten Towns of Southern New Jersey” by Henry Charlton Beck.

 For more information on the Tree City USA program, visit their web site: Tree City USA